ring-lang/ring/applications/game2048/README.md

 Game 2048
 =========

-The 2048 Game by Gal Zsolt
+Developed using Ring & RingQt by Gal Zsolt